skg-if/extensions/index.md

 # SKG-IF extensions

+{: .highlight }
-**<u>In a nutshell</u>: Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, for extra entities capturing community concepts, and for relationships between properties.**
+**In a nutshell**: Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, for extra entities capturing community concepts, and for relationships between properties.

 Introducing extensions to the SKG-IF serves as a strategic step towards addressing the evolving and diverse needs of scientific communities and projects.
 The concept of extensions within the SKG-IF is designed to cater to shared interests and requirements that the existing standard entities and properties may not fully meet.